 If your schedule is full, that should be obvious.
 Taking on additional writing work could put you over the edge.
 And that can mean other work suffers (or worse, your personal/family life).
 Know your limits.

-The other – content you don’t want your name on – can be more difficult to discern.
+The other – material you don’t want your name on – can be more difficult to discern.
 Perhaps it is something controversial that you don’t want to be associated with long term.
 Or maybe it is something that would compromise your personal beliefs.
 In the long run, it is better to stay true to yourself than to have some content out there that years later you are hoping no one finds.

 Another time to say no is to customers who may overreach what your service offers.
 This is a little more delicate.
 My personal approach to customer overreach is to simply say no, and give a brief explanation.
 Over-explaining actually does more harm than good.
 Most people will understand their own over-reach when you say no. And if you have good reasons, you will not get bad PR for doing the right thing.
 A good idea is to have an established policy for yourself and your work ahead of time.
 When you have drawn the lines ahead of time, you’ll better know when they are crossed.